exyte/ActivityIndicatorView/README.md

 To try out the ActivityIndicatorView examples:
 - Clone the repo `git clone git@github.com:exyte/ActivityIndicatorView.git`
-- Open terminal and run `cd <ActivityIndicatorViewRepo>/Example`
-- Run `pod install` to install all dependencies
-- Run `xed .` to open project in the Xcode
+- Open `ActivityIndicatorView.xcodeproj` in the Xcode
-- Try it!
+- Run it!

 ## Installation